CPD Explained

 Webinars

 Webinars are an online learning activity held virtually and attended by an online audience.
 Often, the main objective of a CPD webinar is to educate and inform professionals in a short and concise manner about new and relevant information.
 CPD webinars can provide opportunity to interact and participate, ask questions to the hosts, complete polls or surveys, and share documents between attendees.

 CPD webinars are useful in that they do not require attendance at an in-person event and therefore provide opportunity for wider, often international, participation.

 Events

-There are a number of different forms of learning that can be considered CPD events.
-For instance, there could be a live speaker session delivered in the format of a guest presentation or a panel discussion.
+There are a number of different forms of learning that are considered CPD events.
+For instance, there could be a live speaker delivered in the format of a guest presentation or a panel discussion.
+CPD events includes conferences, usually held at venues, sometimes with a keynote session and offering breakout learning by topic.
+Seminars may also feature as part of wider CPD events.

 Organisations can choose to host or sponsor a particular industry trade show which are usually held in large spaces, with hundreds of products and services being showcased, and in doing so may add an educational CPD learning opportunity within the trade show itself.